udanfacy22/openwrt/README.md

 ![OpenWrt logo](include/logo.png)

-OpenWrt Project is a Linux operating system targeting embedded devices.
+OpenWrt is a Linux operating system targeting embedded devices.
 Instead of trying to create a single, static firmware, OpenWrt provides a fully writable filesystem with package management.
 This frees you from the application selection and configuration provided by the vendor and allows you to customize the device through the use of packages to suit any application.
-For developers, OpenWrt is the framework to build an application without having to build a complete firmware around it; for users this means the ability for full customization, to use the device in ways never envisioned.
+For developers, OpenWrt is the framework to build an application without having to build a complete firmware around it; for users, this means the ability to full customize the device and use it in ways the manufacturer never envisioned.

 Sunshine!

 ## Download

-Built firmware images are available for many architectures and come with a package selection to be used as WiFi home router.
+Built firmware images are available for many architectures and come with a package selection to be used as Wi-Fi home router.
 To quickly find a factory image usable to migrate from a vendor stock firmware to OpenWrt, try the *Firmware Selector*.